markus7017/org.openhab.binding.rachio/README.md

 A reverse proxy setup is an optional, but important enhancement to the OH security when receiving weekhook events from the Rachio cloud.
 We can just expose the requested port and do a direct port forwarding, but it's way more secure to limit access to your local OH only for webhook calls (/rachio/webhook).

 - This setup will allow for encryption of webhook url call by using a url such as https://example.com:50000/rachio/webhook
 - It is important to note that the encryption is between the Rachio servers and the server that will be performing the proxy in your network.
-The traffic between the https reverse proxy and openhab may not be encrypted (optional http or https).
+The traffic between the https reverse proxy and openhab will not be encrypted..The webhook will use https, but the reverse proxy forwards this to OH using http (you could also use https, but there is no real need).
-- Thie Apache example will be using Apache virtualhosts although it is not required.

 ### General requirments
 There are some pre-requisites to enable the setup.
 Make sure to have this running before setting up the reverse proxy.